 added infos

 It might be appropriate at this point to say something about the manner in which operations were conducted.
-With certain exceptions, the fighting on both sides was invariably gallant and fair, at least in the 6.FR’s sector both at Meautis and .
-At different times, the Americans after severe fighting proposed a truce in order to make possible the collection of wounded men from no man’s land; such a truce was then scrupulously observed by both sides.
+With certain exceptions, the fighting on both sides was invariably gallant and fair, at least in the 6.FR’s sector, both at Meautis and .
+At different times, the Americans, after severe fighting, proposed a truce in order to make possible the collection of wounded men from no man’s land; such a truce was then scrupulously observed by both sides.
 Once, when, about ten medical non commissioned officers, who belonged to the US infantry division commanded by Gen Macon, were searching for wounded men and lost their way in the Meautis area and happened to get behind the German main line of resistance into the vicinity of a battalion command post, they were returned to their division by the commander of the 6.FR.
-On the other hand American forces, as far as they were able, always replied to inquiries concerning the fate of wounded men.
+On the other hand, American forces, as far as they were able, always replied to inquiries concerning the fate of wounded men.
 Frequently wounded men were exchanged in the forward lines.

 Pemsel(Note) The character of the forces is evidenced by the fact that in the battle of materiel during which men were massacred ruthlessy, they nevertheless succeeded in maintaining a gallant and fair attitude in man to man combat.
 (Pempel)

 Aside from the above-described attack in the Sèves sector, it is probable that only one other major American attack was launched at this time in the sector of the 2.SS-PD; as I recall, this took place along the Carentan – Périers road and south of it.
 Otherwise, the Americans, according to the impression gained by the German lower commanders, made only cautious probing movements against the division’s positions with strong assault detachments.
 The situation seemed to be less stabilized on the right of the division in the area west of St Lo where the 2.SS-PD was joined by the 5.FD, the quality of whose officers was reputed to be extremely poor.
 They consisted for the most part of officers from the Air Force ground personnel, who had no infantry experience and no technical knowledge.
 The division commander was regarded by all the parachute troops as an ignoramus.
-When a battalion commander of the 6.FR was ordered by the LXXXIV Korps to take over for a short time a regiment of the 5.FD, whose previous commander had been-killed at the front, reported through channels to the Parachute Army that conditions in the command setup of the 5.FD were absolutely shocking.
+When a battalion commander of the 6.FR was ordered by the LXXXIV Korps to take over for a short time a regiment of the 5.FD, whose previous commander had been killed at the front, reported through channels to the Parachute Army that conditions in the command setup of the 5.FD was absolutely shocking.

 Pemsel(Note) The Seventh Army was aware of the extremely low combat efficiency of the 5-FD.
-Owing to its poor composition, the operations staff of the division was committed at the front by the army for only a very short period if at all.
+Owing to its poor composition, the operations staff of the division was committed at the front by the army for only a very short period, if at all.
 The army’s plan to withdraw the regiments of the 5-FD from the front after the first failure was not carried out because no replacements of any kind were available.
 This was particularly unfortunate because of the decisive importance of this front.
 (Pemsel)

 During the night of July 12, the engineer battalion of the 17.SS-PGD surrendered Tribehou on the right wing of the 2.SS-PD, and a gap of about 2000 meters developed on the right, following which the Gebhardt Kampfgruppe of the Panzer Lehr Division went into position at Le Hommet.
 During the night of July 12, the 3.Battalion of the 13.FR (5.FD) was placed in this gap.
-On July 13, Le Hommet was lost and American tanks, pushing ahead toward the west, advanced on Les Champs de Losque.
+On July 13, Le Hommet was lost, and American tanks, pushing ahead toward the west, advanced on Les Champs de Losque.
 On July 13, and July 14, fluctuating battles took place around this locality, during which the above-mentioned parachute battalion was completely annihilated.
 On July 14, additional elements of the 5.FD were inserted.
-The German forces, up to and including the regimental commander, and probably even up to division level, were in general kept far to much in the dark concerning the situation of adjacent units.
-For information regarding the overall situation on the Normandy front they had to depend on reports made by the Allied radio station Calais,(which frequently broadcast surprisingly accurate information and was listened to regularly by all staffs and probably by the troops as well, on the Allied Troop Information propaganda sheets, and on rumors.
+The German forces, up to and including the regimental commander, and probably even up to division level, were in general kept far too much in the dark concerning the situation of adjacent units.
+For information regarding the overall situation on the Normandy front, they had to depend on reports made by the Allied radio station Calais (which frequently broadcast surprisingly accurate information and was listened to regularly by all staff and probably by the troops as well, on the Allied Troop Information propaganda sheets, and on rumors.
 The 6.FR frequently detached officer reconnaissance patrols to adjacent sectors in order to keep informed about the situation there.

 France 1944 - Fallschirmjäger and 8-CM Mortar - Bundersarchiv